forrtproject/forrtproject.github.io/content/home/4-get-involved.md

 # Add/remove as many `[[feature]]` blocks below as you like.
 #
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons
+# Refer to https://axesslab.com/alt-texts/ for stellar examples of alt texts.

 [[feature]]
   #icon = "slack"
   #icon_pack = "fab"
   img = "megaphone.png"
-  name = "Spread the Word"
-  description = "Better Education is for everyone.
+  imgalttext = "Image of a megaphone" name = "Spread the Word" description = "Better Education is for everyone.
 Help us spread the word by joining our [open Slack workspace](https://join.slack.com/t/forrt/shared_invite/enQtODMwODI0OTk4ODgzLTM0ZTQ3NDk5MzA1ZjBmNWJjYTVlN2Y2YTk0ZTJhYTY5NDliMDYzMjg2MWE0ZDRhOTY0ZDY3OTRlNDA4ODQ3NjQ) and invite your friends and colleagues to be part of our community."